 - Remove and allow to cool before removing from the tin.

-- Meanwhile, to make the ganache topping, heat the cream and sugar in a double boiler until simmering at the edges.
+- Heat the cream and sugar in a double boiler until simmering at the edges.

 - Add in the chocolate whisk until fully melted.